Peabody, Kansas: 19th century

 The town of Peabody was named in 1871 after F.H.
 Peabody, of Boston, formerly vice-president of the Atchison, Topeka and Santa Fe Railway company.
 In May 1874, Mr. Peabody visited the new town, at which time he announced he would donate money for a library building, furniture, books, periodicals and landscaping if the Peabody township would secure four town lots for the site.
 The contract for construction was awarded in spring of 1875 and was opened to the public in June 1875, and the following February 1876 the state legislature authorized the township to levy a tax to support the library.
 The structure housed the library facilities until 1914 when a new Peabody Township Carnegie Library was constructed on the old location.

 In 1871, the Atchison, Topeka and Santa Fe Railway extended a main line from Emporia through Peabody to Newton.
-In 1996, it merged with Burlington Northern Railroad and renamed to the current BNSF Railway.
+In 1996 it merged with Burlington Northern Railroad and renamed to the current BNSF Railway.
 Most locals still refer to this railroad as the "Santa Fe".
-The first depot was built south of the tracks, then later a train wreck destroyed it, so a second depot was built on the north side of the tracks.
+The first depot was built south of the tracks.
+Later a train wreck destroyed it and a second depot was built on the north side of the tracks.
 In 1873, three westbound trains (9:05 am, 1:00 pm, 8:30 pm) and three eastbound trains (4:42 am, 6:50 pm, 8:30 pm) stopped at the Peabody depot.
 Rail service was still very strong five decades later.
 In 1925, three westbound and four eastbound trains made stops at Peabody.
 The second depot was demolished in the 1970s after passenger transportation ended, then its land was converted into the Santa Fe Park, which is located at the south end of Walnut Street.
 Currently Amtrak's Southwest Chief passenger train currently passes through Peabody twice each day, but stops at nearby Newton.

 During most of the 1870s, the railway depots in Peabody and Florence were the only access points for train passengers into Marion County and northern Butler County.
 Peabody was a destination for numerous foreign homesteaders, including the Mennonite settlers around Goessel and Gnadenau.